Getting around Seoul: bus, subway, bike, taxi

 Seoul has a great biking system with many marked lanes you can use, especially along the Han River, but not only limited to that.

-BikeSeoul is an easy-to-use online app you can use to rent a bike.
-The map will show you the closest bike “parking” and will offer you the possibility to buy an hourly or daily ticket.
+BikeSeoul is an easy-to-use online app for renting a bike.
+The map shows the closest bike “parking” and offers the option to buy an hourly or daily ticket.

-Buy the ticket online, scan the bike’s QR code, pick it up and leave it at any bike stop close to your destination.
+You can buy the ticket online, scan the bike’s QR code, pick it up, and leave it at any bike stop close to your destination.

-Normal bicycles are white with green and have a small basket you can use to carry your stuff.
+Standard bicycles are white and green and have a small basket to carry your stuff.

 One hour costs roughly 1000 won.

-If you don’t want to burn as many calories and have longer distances to bike, you can choose to rent an electric bike.
+You can rent an electric bike if you don’t want to burn as many calories and have longer distances to bike.

-Elecle are electric bikes and you can tell them apart by their red color.
-You will find them anywhere on the street, there aren’t designated stops where you must leave them, and you can book a ticket online on their app or website.
+Elecle are electric bikes; you can tell they are different by their red color.
+You can find them anywhere on the street; there aren’t designated stops where you must leave them.
+You can book a ticket online on their app or website.

-The system is the same where you need to scan a QR code, but unfortunately, the information is provided in Korean alone.
+The system is the same: You need to scan a QR code, but unfortunately, the information is provided in Korean only.

 Hop-on-hop-off Bus

-In almost any tourist destination there’s the option to take a hop-on-hop-off bus.
-The best part about taking this bus is that you have an audio guide that will help you learn some interesting facts about the places you get to see.
+In almost any tourist destination, there’s the option to take a hop-on-hop-off bus.
+The best part about this bus is that it has an audio guide that will help you learn some interesting facts about the places you visit.

-Additionally, the itinerary usually links some of the most important attractions in town and you have the flexibility to get on and off whenever you want to.
+Additionally, the itinerary usually links some of the most important attractions in town, and you can get on and off whenever you want to.

-You have the freedom to explore each destination for as long as you like, with buses running every 20-30 minutes.
+You can explore each destination for as long as you like, with buses running every 20-30 minutes.

-As you might imagine, driving around the city can prove to be challenging with crazy traffic and very few parking spaces.
+As you might imagine, driving around the city can be challenging, with crazy traffic and few parking spaces.

-However, if you would rather drive, we have put together a comprehensive guide with everything you need to know about driving in Seoul and South Korea.
+However, if you would rather drive, we have compiled a comprehensive guide with everything you need to know about driving in Seoul and South Korea.

 Read about driving in Seoul here!